bml-research/data_analysis_bml/outline_teachers/outline_teachers.md

 - Demonstrate the filtering and sorting of data including multi-level sort.
 - Demonstrate conditional formatting.
 - Demonstrate Pivot Tables (can use the example of the website).
 - Also demonstrate the limitations.
-For example: sum and average are possible but median is not possible.
+For example: sum and average are possible but median is not possible using standard Pivot Tables.
+- Demonstrate that Median values can be calculated with `Power Pivot`.
 - Demonstrate that the same as a pivot table can be achieved using `UNIQUE` together with `AVERAGEIF`.
 In line with this, you can also combine `UNIQUE` with a custom "MEDIANIF" `MEDIAN(IF(ARGS))`.